<img height="1" width="1" style="display:none" alt="fbpx" src="https://www.facebook.com/tr?id=824174215634428&amp;ev=PageView&amp;noscript=1">

 Get a Quote

 Your Backyard Is Smaller Than Your Parents'.
-Here's Why That's Not a Compromise.
+Here's Why That's Not a Compromise

-By Swimming Pool Kits Direct Team, February 5th, 2026
+By Colm, February 5th, 2026

 Australian plunge pool